 Rachael Ezra, one of the youth workers at Portrack Baptist Church, explained that grant funding from the Rose Education Foundation not only meant that the club could continue to run and reach out to young people in that area, but they were able to replace their old pool tables with new ones, something which really pleased and excited the young people.

-Developing from the Go4It club is Guts, which seeks to build a bridge from the estate to the church and offers early discipleship to new or not-yet Christian young people.
+Developing from the Go4It club is Guts, which seeks to build a bridge from the estate to the church and offers early discipleship to young people.

 One of the very special aspects of Guts is the intentional connections between leaders and young people, and it was grant funding from the Rose Education Foundation that enabled these relationships to develop further as leaders prayerfully considered each young person in turn and chose to bless each one with a book or journal specific to them and their journey.
 Further, the funding also went towards providing transport for occasional extra trips, which helped even more to build up these relationships.